Skip to Content

 Foxes usually bark when they are suddenly surprised.
 They do this to alert other foxes in the area that something is wrong.

 When a fox feels threatened, it will growl while taking a defensive posture.
-This posture will let the other animal know they are willing to fight.
+This posture will let other animals know they are willing to fight.

 Want to know more about how fox cubs learn?
 Find out here.